iocage/iocage/doc/source/basic-use.rst

 Fetch a Release
 ---------------

-iocage now needs to fetch a RELEASE, which is used to create jails.
+:command:`iocage` now needs to fetch a RELEASE, which is used to create jails.
 By default, typing :command:`iocage fetch` opens a menu for the user to choose which release to download, as seen in this example:

 .. code-block:: none